 The amount of the city contribution is determined each year based on an Actuarial Valuation Study of the System.
 During the valuation, the actuary examines the System's liabilities and applicable assets to compute the System's funding status.
-The actuary then estimates the amounts as a percentage of compensation that must be contributed to the System each year to pay the promised benefits over the long term.
-The Boards' Actuary, The Segal Company, completed a System valuation as of June 30, 2023, and determined that the average Member rate should be 9.61% and the employer rate should be 14.06% of pensionable compensation to fund the next year of service and ensure the System's long-term viability.
-The contribution rate adjustments recommended by the Actuary were approved by the Board in November 2023.
+The actuary then estimates the amount as a percentage of compensation that must be contributed to the System each year to pay the promised benefits over the long term.
+The Boards' Actuary, The Segal Company, completed a System valuation as of June 30, 2023, and since the F&P Tier 2 Member rate is set at 9.0% the Employer's required contribution was determined to be 23.09% to fund the next year of service and ensure the System's long-term viability.
+The adjustments recommended by the Actuary were approved by the Board in November 2023.
 The new contribution rates should have taken effect on July 1, 2024.